Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Eagles stats and trends

-- Philadelphia has nine wins against the spread in 16 games this season.
+- Philadelphia has played 16 games, with nine wins against the spread.

-- This season, the Eagles have one against the spread win in two games as an underdog of 7 points or more.
+- This season, the Eagles have one ATS win in two games as an underdog of 7 points or more.

-- Philadelphia's games this year have gone over the total in nine out of 16 opportunities (56.2%).
+- Philadelphia has eclipsed the over/under in 56.2% of its opportunities this season (nine times over 16 games with a set point total).

 - The Eagles have turned the ball over 15 times, 18 fewer times than the Cowboys have forced turnovers (33).